Sunday, August 30, 2020

 The project goes on and on, with Julius forever asking "When will it be done with?" and Michelangelo replying "When I am finished".
 Despite wars internal and external for both men, their pas de deux goes on until it reaches fruition with one of the greatest artworks in human history.

 There is a drama buried within director Carol Reed's adaptation of Irving Stone's historical novel.
 It's unfortunate that somewhere along the line The Agony and The Ecstasy became almost an art history lesson versus a vivid drama.
-The film opens with a twelve minute overview of Michelangelo's artistic output for suitable for a documentary than a feature film.
+The film opens with a twelve minute overview of Michelangelo's artistic output more suitable for a documentary than a feature film.
 The ponderous narration that guides us through Michelangelo's works does not help.

 It should be noted the film is two hours and nineteen minutes long, so by the time we get to the opening credits we've been either treated or tortured with a lengthy essay on Michelangelo's genius.